 Though studies are mixed, many show positive results when acupuncture is used to treat ED.
 A 1999 study, for example, found that acupuncture improved the quality of erections and restored sexual activity in 39 percent of participants.

 A later study published in 2003 reported that 21 percent of ED patients who received acupuncture had improved erections.
 Other studies have shown conflicting results, but this treatment has potential and may work for you.

-Other alternative therapies thought to help ED may include zinc supplements (especially for men who are low in zinc), the herb ashwagandha (also called “Indian ginseng”), and gingko, but more studies are needed to know with certainty.
+Other alternative therapies thought to help ED include zinc supplements (especially for men who are low in zinc), the herb ashwagandha (also called Indian ginseng), and ginkgo biloba, but more studies are needed to know with certainty.

 If you have symptoms of ED, it’s important to check with your doctor before trying any treatments on your own.
 This is because ED can be a sign of other health problems.
 For instance, heart disease or high cholesterol could cause ED symptoms.
 With a diagnosis, your doctor could recommend a number of steps that would likely improve both your heart health and your ED.
 These steps include lowering your cholesterol, reducing your weight, or taking medications to unclog your blood vessels.

 If other health issues aren’t found to be the cause of your ED, your doctor will likely prescribe some common treatments.
 However, you may also choose natural options — just be sure to discuss them with your doctor first.

 Whichever route you take, keep in mind that ED is a common condition that’s very treatable.
 With some trial and error, you’re likely to find a treatment that works for you and your partner.